 Who Can File a Silicosis Lawsuit?

-An invisible danger often lurks in the air at construction sites —silica dust.
+We now know that an invisible danger often lurks in the air at construction sites —silica dust.
 Its fine particles, when inhaled over prolonged periods, embed themselves deep into the lungs, setting the stage for a debilitating condition known as silicosis.
-This progressive lung disease doesn’t just rob an individual of their breath but can radically transform their life, subjecting them to a myriad of medical treatments, financial strain, and emotional distress.
-This page will look at silicosis lawsuits.
+This progressive lung disease doesn’t just rob an individual of their breath.
+It can radically transform their life, subjecting them to a myriad of medical treatments, financial strain, and emotional distress.

 Silicosis